Covid 19 coronavirus: Hunters allowed to hunt on private land at alert level 3

 "This helps with consistency across walking and mountain biking where people must stay local, rather than travelling to back country conservation land," Sage said.

-She also revealed that the start of the duck hunting season, which was meant to start on Saturday May 2, has been postponed by two weeks.
+She also revealed that the start of the duck hunting season, on Saturday, May 2, has been postponed by two weeks.

-Sage said the risks associated with groups of people coming together is still too high.
+Sage said the risks associated with groups of people coming together were still too high.

 "All New Zealanders will still have an opportunity to hunt ducks, at the same time, once we return to Alert Level 2.